tweag/ormolu/DESIGN.md

 Some language extensions affect how parsing is done.
 We are going to deal with those in two ways:

-* When language pragmas are present in source file, we must parse them before we run the main parser (I guess) and they should determine how the main parsing will be done.
+* When language pragmas are present in the source file, we must parse them before we run the main parser (I guess) and they should determine how the main parsing will be done.
-* There also should be configuration file that may enable other language extensions to be used on all files.
+* There should also be a configuration file that may enable other language extensions to be used on all files.
 * Later we could try to locate Cabal files and fetch the list of extensions that are enabled by default from there.